microbiome/microbiome/vignettes/Data.md

 # Taxonomy table
 tax.table <- tax_table(pseq)

-# OTU data
-# (note that the zero point has been moved to the detection threshold;
+# OTU data (the zero point has been moved to the detection threshold;
-#  typically signal 1.8 at HITChip log10 scale)
+# typically signal 1.8 at HITChip log10 scale).
+In this example
-# In this example data the OTU level in fact corresponds to genus-like groups
+# the OTU level corresponds to genus-like groups
 otu <- otu_table(pseq)@.Data

-# Higher-level taxa
+# Higher-level taxa on HITChip
+pseq2 <- aggregate_taxa(pseq, "Phylum")
+dat <- otu_table(pseq2)@.Data

+# Alternatively, you can use phyloseq functions for this:
 level <- "Phylum"
 tg <- tax_glom(pseq, level) # Agglomerate taxa
 x <- tg@otu_table # Pick the agglomerated data